RikkaApps/websites/www/privacy_policy.md

 For App Ops installed from out side of Google Play, Android ID will be used for check if Alipay in-app purchase is used.
 (Mainly for mainland China users, because Google service is blocked in mainland China)

-### Storage Redirect
+### Storage Isolation (Storage Redirect)

 Link to privacy policy of third party service providers used by the app:

 * [Crashlytics from Fabric](https://docs.fabric.io/android/fabric/data-privacy.html) (removed after v4.0.0)
 * [App Center from Microsoft](https://privacy.microsoft.com/en-us/privacystatement) (added from v4.0.0)

-For Storage Redirect installed from out side of Google Play, Android ID will be used for check if Alipay in-app purchase is used.
+For Storage Isolation installed from out side of Google Play, Android ID will be used for check if Alipay in-app purchase is used.
 (Mainly for mainland China users, because Google service is blocked in mainland China)

 ### NoPopping